This post may contain affiliate links. Please read our disclosure policy.

-Miracle Slushie Sore Throat Remedy is a blended ice beverage that can relieve sore throat and tonsils naturally.
+Miracle Slushie Sore Throat Relief is a blended ice beverage that can relieve sore throat and tonsils naturally.
 Ginger, honey, and lemon are blended into a slushie that's as soothing as it is delicious.
 Kids love the miracle slushie, even when they don't need sore throat relief.

-Classic home remedies for sore throat
+We've heard of these remedies for sore throat

 - gargling warm water with a teaspoon of salt